Our Email Contact: CustomerService@SFPatioFurniture.com

-Some items that will help facilitate installation: Flex-Tuff gloves ( See Example HERE) (or any glove that has a grip-tite hand area); water-based lubricant or petroleum jelly (vasaline), large shoe-horn or screwdriver that is wrapped in a terry cloth kitchen towel.
-First, place the slings in your vehicle with the windows rolled up - OUT IN THE SUN and leave them there.
+Some items that will help facilitate installation: Flex-Tuff gloves ( See Example HERE) (or any glove that has a grip-tite hand area); water-based lubricant or petroleum jelly (vasaline), a screwdriver that is wrapped in a terry cloth kitchen towel, or a small plastic crowbar that is 10” or so in length (does that exists) ?.
+Remember science class ?
+Things expand in heat.
+Let’s get the sling material warm.
+If sunny outside, you can just place unfolded slings in your vehicle with windows rolled up and parked in the sun.
 Make sure they are opened or unfolded.
 Now, lets be real here, if it is 80+ degrees, just laid out on the drive or on top of your vehicle will suffice.
 The car interior is best used for cooler weather days so that we can build the heat quick and sufficient.
 Leave each one there until you are working with THAT sling - otherwise, they will cool off and your efforts are in vain.
-If you are in a climate cooler or in a season of year that will not permit above, lay them out unfolded in your home near a heat source blowing on them such as a central air duct.
+If you are in a climate cooler or in a season of year that will not permit above, lay them out unfolded in your home on the central air duct.
+There is one NO-NO relative to heating the material - NEVER, NEVER place the slings in a dryer or oven.
+You will get the resin coated yarn so hot that the slings will be sticky or tacky and never go on.
 Do not lay them near a fireplace or expose them to intense heat as you may melt the components or risk a fire that could endanger your life.

 While the slings are warming, go to your furniture and remove the bucket frame from the base frame.
 The bucket frame is that portion of the frame that houses the sling seating material (i.e. the part of the frame the sling goes on).
 Generally, four screws will allow you to do this procedure.
 Lay your hardware to the side in a safe place as you will use these again to re-install bucket frames.
 The next step ranks high on importance: Mentally note (or even measure) the location of the screw holes on your bucket frames (the holes where the bucket frame or plastic components have screws going thru the material and frame).
 You will, after sling installation, using your index finger with downward pressure, feel 'blindly' for the indentation (hole) in frame.
 Having a generally idea of where this hole placement is will be good knowledge.
 After the sling is on the bucket frame, and feeling for indentation in the frame, punch thru the material with a 'hole punch'.
 And, no.... you will not damage the material and the material will not be flawed or run from this punched hole.
 Punching this hole thru the material will facilitate the install of the bucket frame (with new sling installed) back onto your base frame.
 Relative to chaise lounges, with the bucket off the base, turn over the bucket so that top is on ground or workbench and remove the chaise glides.
 Two screws on each side hold these critters.
 Lay the plastic components in a safe place for install later.